An Animation Voice Acting Workshop For Actors

 - Audio files will be emailed to participants after each class.

-To ensure my student’s safety, this class will be taught as online Zoom Workshop due to Covid-19 restrictions.
-The voice over business has been ever growing and evolving since the advent of Covid-19.
-Whereas other parts of the business have come to a grinding halt, the world of voice over is still thriving.
-Voice actors are recording sessions in their homes while connecting to clients remotely.
-While each production studio is working out their own different remote recording formats, the voice over talent needs to keep up and is expected to be able to record audio files on professional quality microphones, in professional recording software, on up to date computers, with good internet speed.
-These recordings will often be used as the actual audio file or occasionally as a temp or backup.
+Voice actors have been self directing and recording MP3 auditions in their home studios for some time now but since Covid 19 we are now required to also have the ability to record sessions in our homes while connecting to clients remotely.
+While each production studio has their own preferred remote recording formats, the voice over talent needs to keep up and is expected to be able to record audio files on professional quality microphones, in professional recording software, on up to date computers, with good internet speed.
 Instead of a place to just record auditions, voice over jobs are now requiring home studios to be at a high enough level to compete with professional studios.
 You can expect that before, during, or after your audition you will be asked what your home studio specs are and whether you have access to Zoom, Skype, Source Connect Live, IPDTL, ISDN, or other high-quality options for audio professionals to record and monitor remotely.
 No longer is talent alone a factor for casting.
 Instead of remaining overwhelmed, dive in and gain the knowledge you will need to record yourself at a professional quality level and master basic engineering skills that are imperative to know if you want get hired and work as a voice actor now.

-Since Covid-19, I am working as much if not more than before in my home studio doing remote Animation sessions, Interactive Game sessions, ADR sessions, and Dubbing sessions.
+Since Covid-19, I have worked more than ever before in my home studio doing remote Animation sessions, Interactive Game sessions, ADR sessions, and Dubbing sessions.
 I will share with you my first hand knowledge of what you might encounter in these types of sessions.
-In addition, I will share with you how to set up your home record studio and I will share resources where to go to for additional professional help.
+In addition, I will give you tips on how to set up your home record studio and I will share resources if you should need additional professional help.

 Many live remote recording sessions are recording using a Zoom format either alone or in conjunction with other recording programs.
 Most people are now familiar with Zoom but if not I will guide you through the basics.
 Each student will get practice learning to remotely record themselves during our Zoom sessions.